dustins/dustins.github.io/_posts/2014-11-12-effecive-security-part-one.markdown

 I _&laquo;shudder&raquo;_ just thinking about it.

 One of my biggest beefs with Spring Security is the slightly disparate way they want you to handle controlling access.
-Spring Security is full featured out of the box, but is more likely to cause you to write a hodgepodge of role checking for course grained authorization, and slowly roll in ACL checking for individual resources as your project grows.
+Spring Security is full featured out of the box, but is more likely to cause you to write a hodgepodge of role checking for coarse grained authorization, and slowly roll in ACL checking for individual resources as your project grows.

-Shiro not only discourages the false start of implicit roles, but provides an alternative path forward that can be used consistently for course and fine grained authorization.
+Shiro not only discourages the false start of implicit roles, but provides an alternative path forward that can be used consistently for coarse and fine grained authorization.

 ## The Basics